 Under the Stock Plan for Non-Employee Directors, each new non-employee director receives a one-time grant of 1,500 shares of Common Stock, which are subject to transfer restrictions until the director's service terminates with the consent of a majority of the other members of the Board, provided termination occurs at or after age 65.
 During the restricted period, the director has the right to receive dividends on and the right to vote the shares.
 At the end of the restricted period, a director is entitled to one-fifth of the shares granted for each year of service (up to five).
 The shares will be forfeited if the director's service terminates (other than for death or disability) prior to the end of the restricted period.
 The Plan also provides for the grant to each non-employee director continuing in office after an Annual Meeting of an option to purchase 1,000 shares of Common Stock at 100% of the fair market value of the Common Stock on the date of grant.
 Each option becomes fully vested at the earliest of the director's retirement from the Board at or after age 70, death, disability or April 1 of the third year after the date of grant.
-Prior thereto, each option becomes exercisable in cumulative installments of 40% of the shares subject to the option on April 1 of the next two years.
+Prior thereto, each option becomes exercisable in cumulative installments of 40% of the shares subject to the option on April 1 of the year following the grant date and an additional 30% on April 1 of each of the next two years.